muhammadnavas/IssueTracker/README.md

   - Enables users to search for issues by title or owner.
   - Case-insensitive search for better usability.

+### **Deleting Issues**

+- Users can delete issues directly from the table.
+- A confirmation option is provided to prevent accidental deletions.
+- Once confirmed, the issue is removed from both the frontend and the database.

 ---

 ## Technologies Used